MattDodsonEnglish/docs/readme.md

 ### Tags Page

 To create the Tags page:
-1. From the Ghost admin **Pages** section, create a new page.
-Give it a title, for example "Tags."
+1. From the Ghost admin **Pages** section, create a new page and give it a title, like "Tags."
 2. From **Page settings**, select the **Tags** template.
 3. Publish the page.
 4. To add the page to the navigation, please check the [Navigation](#navigation) section above.